 Where does the United States stand?

 The United States was instrumental in the design and negotiation of the Paris Agreement and signed on to it in 2015.
-As one of its signatories, the US submitted a pledge to cut emissions by 26%-28% relative to 1990 levels by 2025.
-In 2017, however, the federal government announced its intent to withdraw from the agreement after a new administration took office and on Nov.
+As a party to the agreement, the US submitted a pledge to cut emissions by 26%-28% below its 2005 levels by 2025.
+In 2017, the federal government announced its intent to withdraw itself from the agreement after a new administration took office and on Nov.
 4, 2020, the United States became the only nation to withdraw, and the only nation not a party to the agreement.
 However, on the first day of his new administration, President Biden issued an Executive Order to rejoin the agreement and committed to re-establishing the country as a global leader in the efforts to address the climate crisis.

 These leaders in the United States could achieve up to 37% emissions reductions below 2005 levels by 2030 with significantly expanded action and 49% emissions reductions below 2005 levels by 2030 with aggressive federal re-engagement starting in 2021.

-With support from WWF and over two dozen other organizations, We Are Still In has been welcomed by other countries and applauded by everyday Americans eager to show the world that US leadership on climate change extends well beyond the executive branch of the federal government.
+With support from WWF and over two dozen other organizations, We Are Still In was welcomed by other countries and applauded by everyday Americans eager to show the world that US leadership on climate change extends well beyond the executive branch of the federal government.

 This type of coalition across sectors, partisan lines, and even faiths was once unprecedented, it is now a model that drives nations toward more ambitious climate action around the world.
 The Alliances for Climate Action is a global network of coalitions now spanning five continents.
 They are the new faces of climate leadership around the world and are speeding up the planning and implementation of critical action on climate.

 This coalition is changing to meet the new challenge today and with the Biden administration entering office, these leaders have come together once again to say now, America is all in.